Tinkerforge/doc/en/source/Kits/WeatherStation/Construction_REDBrick.rst

    :align: center
    :target: ../../_images/Kits/weather_station_red_1200.jpg

-We can now again mount the front of the case to the back.
+We can now mount the front of the case to the back again.